-An important part of any initial evaluation involves understanding the type of injury, its mechanism, and how the injury relates to the physical requirements of an injured workers job.
-Together, our specialists treat all types of work injuries, offering conservative, non-operative management when possible – and “state-of-the-art surgical treatments when necessary.
+An important part of any initial evaluation involves understanding the type of injury, its mechanism, and how the injury relates to the physical requirements of an individual’s job.
+Together, our specialists treat all types of work injuries by offering conservative, non-operative management techniques when possible, and state-of-the-art surgical treatments when necessary.
 View our office locations and request your appointment online.

-The shoulder may be injured in a sudden fall or traumatic event, but often shoulder problems occur over time with manual labor, repetitive use and lifting heavy objects.
-Most injuries improve without surgery, but some injuries require surgical correction to restore the worker’s range of mobility without severe side effects.
-An initial evaluation completed by an expert is critical to correctly diagnose and understand the injury and offer proper treatment.
+The shoulder may be injured in a sudden fall or traumatic event, but often shoulder problems occur over time with manual labor, repetitive use of the area, and lifting heavy objects overhead.
+Most shoulder injuries will improve without surgery, but some injuries require surgical correction to restore the worker’s range of mobility without severe side effects.
+An initial evaluation completed by an expert is critical to accurately diagnose and understand the injury before suggesting optimal treatment options.

-Injuries to the knee range from simple strain to ligament and cartilage tears.
-With severe trauma fractures can occur necessitating urgent surgical treatment.
-Most injuries to the meniscus and ligaments are treated successfully with minor arthroscopic procedures, where as more complex injuries and fractures may require open surgery.
+Injuries to the knee can range from a simple strain to ligament and cartilage tears.
+Severe trauma fractures often require urgent surgical treatment.
+Most injuries to the meniscus and ligaments of the knee are treated successfully with minor arthroscopic procedures, whereas more complex injuries and fractures may require open surgery.

 Hip and Knee Joint Replacement

-Foot and ankle disorders are common in the adult population and occur with regular frequency in work related accidents.
-The disorders range from repetitive stress disorders to traumatic injuries.
+Foot and ankle disorders are common among the adult population as they occur with regular frequency in work-related accidents.
+These disorders range from repetitive stress of the area to traumatic injuries.
 The specialists at New England Work Injury provide a comprehensive approach to these injuries including: prompt and accurate diagnosis, effective treatment options, and rehabilitation programs.
-We utilize no operative treatment options such as cast immobilization, physical therapy, therapeutic injections, and work-conditioning programs.
-When surgery is appropriate, we utilize both minimally invasive treatments, such as arthroscopy and extracorporeal shockwave treatment, as well as traditional open surgical methods.
-We use outcome studies to assess the safety and effectiveness of our work and to design the best treatment options for injured workers.
+We utilize non-surgical treatment options such as cast immobilization, physical therapy, therapeutic injections, and work-conditioning programs.
+When surgery is appropriate, our physicians are able to apply both minimally invasive treatments, such as arthroscopy and extracorporeal shockwave treatment, as well as traditional open surgical methods.
+We use outcome studies to assess the safety and effectiveness of our work and to design the best treatment options for injured workers in the Boston area.

 Hand and Upper Extremity